College of Design, Construction and Planning facilities

 The UF College of Design, Construction and Planning’s fully equipped wood shop affords students a cutting edge in manipulating materials and form.
 A learning laboratory, the wood shop enables students to test their design ideas on real materials at full scale, with training and access to a full complement of power tools at no charge.
 A full-time wood shop supervisor is on hand to provide technical assistance and facilitate practical problem solving as needed.

 With the Art and Architecture Fabrication Laboratory, or A² Fab Lab, students and faculty alike have more opportunities to explore new ways of creating.
-Located in the Architecture Building, the lab currently houses three primary technologies – laser cutters, 3D printing and 3D scanning, each of which provides different ways of bridging between physical and digital realm from ideation to creation.
+Located in the Infinity Hall, the lab currently houses four primary technologies – laser cutters, Water-jet, 3D printing and a 3-axis full sheet CNC Router, each of which provides different ways of bridging between physical and digital realm from ideation to creation.

 The museum builds and maintains exemplary art collections and produces a wide variety of challenging, innovative exhibitions and stimulating educational programs…” -excerpt from the Harn Museum Mission Statement.